7 Best Body Wash For Folliculitis | Why Sulfur Beats Scrubbing

 Tea Tree OilAnti-Fungal

-The 6 oz size is the smallest in this review, and because it’s a concentrated gel, a “tiny squirt” is all you need.
-That said, the bottle’s small footprint means you may run out faster than with a 16 oz alternative if you are covering large areas like the back.
-It is also specifically marketed for the groin area, so while it works on other body parts, it is optimized for the delicate skin of the genital region.
+The 6 oz size is the smallest in this review, and being a concentrated gel, only a small amount is needed per use.
+That said, the smaller bottle means you may run out faster than with a 16 oz alternative if covering larger areas like the back.
+It’s marketed specifically for the groin area, so while it may work elsewhere on the body, it’s optimized for that use case — and it’s not a substitute for medical care if symptoms are severe or spreading.

 Why it’s great